kbosa-risc/mcpf-getting-started/src/python/README.md

 ---

 The main purpose of the mcp framework is to minimize the effort to re-implement the similar issues over and over again for various use cases.
-To achieve this it provides the following:
+To achieve this, it provides the following:
  - A framework which is able to execute specified python functions in a pipeline/workflow defined in a yaml configuration file.
 	- The composed code pipeline can be decomposed to child-pipelines, which may in turn include further child-pipelines or python functions.